rongrongwei/covid-checker/README.md

 # covid-checker
+## Project Details:
+Project Name: Covid-19 Temperature Checker
+Team Name: Group 3
+Team Members:
+- Rongrong Wei
+- Ethan Chen
+- Michelle Richardson (team lead)
+- Adam Alaniz
+- Jose Muniz

+Short description.
 This project is an app for helping employees check in to work.
+Known Bugs: No known bugs
+Login Info: Default Password is "123"
+Requirements: Java8, JavaFX, SceneBuild (v3 or greater)

-When testing this application the default password is always "123".
+Important notes: When testing this application the default password is always "123".

 ## Instructions for importing application to Eclipse
 Step 1: Dowload the archive file `covidAppFinalProject.zip` from the root directory of the project